ethzhou/ROPEs-Project-2020/README.md

 Make sure you have OpenCV installed.
 I used Visual Studio 2019 and OpenCV 4.2.0.

-Maybe my code isn't the most efficient, but that's probably because I went back to make it user friendly.
+Maybe my code isn't the most efficient, and that's partly because I went back to make it user friendly.

 -Ethan Zhou